edgedb/easy-edgedb/chapter10/index.md

 };
 ```

 However, we also can't just `update` every `City` object either, because a lot of the cities in the 1885 data aren't in the 1880 data - they are new cities.
-In this case we would like to `insert` a new `City` object.
-The way to accomplish this is by first trying an insert, then using `unless conflict on`, `else` and `update`.
+In this case we would like to *try* to insert a new `City` object.
+But if the object already exists, then update its population instead of just giving up.

+The way to accomplish this is by first trying an insert, then following with `unless conflict on`, `else` and `update`.

 Here is how we would do it for Munich: